 Indicates that this course requires a prerequisite or may be taken concurrently.

 A student must register for the orientation course when enrolling for more than six credit hours per semester or any course that would result in an accumulation of 13 or more credit hours.

 Electives: CISS 215, CISS 268 or CISS 287, CISS 288, CISS 289 for the equivalent number of credit hours to meet the technical elective credit hour requirement.
-Students intending to transfer should consult with the intended transfer institution, the Engineering, Business and Information Technologies division, or with an LCCC counselor or advisor for transfer information.
+Students intending to transfer should consult with the intended transfer institution, the Engineering, Business and Information Technologies division, or with an LCCC advisor for transfer information.

 Before taking any electives, science and/or MTHM classes refer to The University of Akron University Partnership CIS curriculum guide to ensure you take the correct classes towards the CIS Bachelor degree.
 The University of Akron requires MTHM 171 & MTHM 172 or MTHM 121 & MTHM 122 for the bachelor degree.